 Halloween at Universal Orlando with Kids: CityWalk, Shopping, Hotels, and More

 While some of Orlando’s theme parks are better known for their family-friendly Halloween offerings, there’s lots of Halloween fun to be had at Universal Orlando Resort as well.
-Universal hosts the iconic event Halloween Horror Nights each year, but since it recommends kids only visit the scary event if they’re 13 or older, parents may wonder what else there is for kids to do to get into the spooky spirit at Universal’s hotels and theme parks.
+Universal hosts the iconic event Halloween Horror Nights each year.
+Still, since it is recommended that kids only visit the scary event if they’re 13 or older, parents may wonder what else there is for kids to do to get into the spooky spirit at Universal’s hotels and theme parks.

 In Case You’re Interested: